voicebase/voicebase-docs/docs/how-to-guides/aligner.md

 # Aligner

-VoiceBase allows you to align a human edited transcript with a previously run machine-generated transcript.
+VoiceBase allows you to align a human edited or new machine transcript with a previously run machine-generated transcript.

 ## Examples